JonahZa/calculator/README.md

 # calculator
-Programs I have made for my TI-84 Plus CE
+These are just some Python programs I have made for my TI-84 Plus CE!